The Dark History of the Reincarnated Villainess: Characters

 A Japanese office worker who was killed by a passing truck and reborn in a world based on her childhood novel, but as the wicked sister of the story's main character.
 In the original plot, she was meant to be executed.
 Not wanting to die a second time, she becomes determined to protect both herself and Konoha using her knowledge of the plot, but her actions begin to change the story.
+Even so, the story still attempts to undo her changes.